-Anyone living in rented accommodation on a low or benefit based income can apply for housing and council tax benefit.
+Anyone living in rented accommodation on a low or benefit based income can apply for Housing Benefit and the Council Tax Reduction Scheme.

-In Bexley, housing and council tax benefit claims are assessed by the Benefits Office at Erith Town Hall.
+In Bexley, Housing Benefit and Council Tax Reduction Scheme claims are assessed by the Benefits Office at Erith Town Hall.

-You can claim this benefit if you pay rent and have less than £16,000 in savings.
+You can claim these benefits if you pay rent and/or Council Tax, and have less than £16,000 in savings.

-We can not help you pay a mortgage, you will need to contact the Benefits Agency if you require this help.
+We cannot help you pay a mortgage, you will need to contact the Department of Work and Pensions if you require this assistance.

 Save time - go online

-Use our online service to make a claim for benefit, or to check your entitlement 24 hours a day, 7 days a week, or to tell us of a change of circumstances.
+Use our online service to make a claim for benefit, or to tell us of a change of circumstances, or to check your entitlement or potential entitlement 24 hours a day, 7 days a week.

-From April 2013 the government is introducing new rules for working age claimants that set out the number of bedrooms housing benefit will pay for if you are renting from a local authority, a registered housing association, or other social landlord.
-This may mean a possible loss of benefit.
-More information is given in the article on the left.
+From April 2013 the government introduced new rules for working age claimants that set out the number of bedrooms housing benefit will pay for if you are renting from a local authority, a registered housing association, or other social landlord.
+More information is available on New rules for housing association tenants.

-As part of the introduction to Universal Credit, the government is introducing a welfare benefits cap, or a maximum limit, on the total amount of benefits people can get.
-More information is given in the article on the left.
+As part of the introduction to Universal Credit, the government introduced a welfare benefits cap, or a maximum limit, on the total amount of benefits people can get.
+More information is available on The Welfare Benefits Cap.

-- For Changes to Council Tax Benefit see Council Tax Support page
+For changes to the Council Tax Reduction Scheme see Council Tax Reduction Scheme.

 Bexley Benefit Service Standards - Putting Customers First

-At the London Borough of Bexley we're committed to putting you first, providing a high quality service to everyone - Please see related media on the right for more details.
+At the London Borough of Bexley we're committed to putting you first, providing a high quality service to everyone.
+More details are available as a PDF under related downloads.